omitz/apollo/README.md

 # apollo
-This is the Apollo AI project
+Repo for the APOLLO project